-Lifelines provide an outcome-based, survivor-centric frame of reference that assist responders with: Root Cause Analysis, Interdependencies, Prioritization, and Ease of Communication.
-The energy system consists of electricity, natural gas, oil, coal, nuclear, and renewable energy assets that are not only interconnected, they are complex.
+Lifelines provide an outcome-based, survivor-centric frame of reference that assists responders with: Root Cause Analysis, Interdependencies, Prioritization, and Ease of Communication.
+The energy system consists of electricity, natural gas, oil, coal, nuclear, and renewable energy assets that are interconnected and complex.
 It is necessary that planners understand the dependent relationships among energy infrastructure systems, key local services, and valued community assets.
-Identifying and understanding interdependencies (two-way) or dependencies (one-way) between infrastructure assets and sectors is important for assessing risks and vulnerabilities and energy security and resilience planning.
+Identifying and understanding interdependencies (two-way) or dependencies (one-way)

+between infrastructure assets and sectors is important for assessing risks and vulnerabilities and energy security and resilience planning.

-The Department of Homeland Security (DHS) has defined 16 critical infrastructure sectors, including energy.
+The Department of Homeland Security (DHS) has defined 16 critical infrastructure sectors including energy.
 All of the other critical infrastructure sectors depend on power and/or fuel to operate.
 A disruption or loss of the services provided by the energy sector can directly affect the security and resilience within and across numerous sectors.
 The energy sector also depends on other sectors to help provide its services.
-There are also interdependencies within the energy sector itself.
-A comprehensive understanding of such interdependencies enables the sector to mitigate potential vulnerabilities and helps ensure that the nation's economy continues to deliver goods and services during extraordinary events.
+There are also interdependencies within the energy sector to mitigate potential vulnerabilities and helps ensure that the nation's economy continues to deliver goods and services during extraordinary events.